peteash10/blog.peteashton.com/_posts/2018-07-12-subsequent-notes-from-pete.md

 ## Eventing with Pete

 Not much art stuff happening for the rest of the summer.
-I will be taking the [Camera Obscura](http://bhamobscura.com) to the [Lunar Festival](http://lunarfestival.co.uk) over the last week of July, should you be going, and will also be setting it up for the Hazelwell Allotments summer BBQ, should you be one of Stirchley's allotmenteers.
-I'm hoping these will kickstart more public obscura action after too long a break.
+I will be taking the [Camera Obscura](http://bhamobscura.com) to the Hazelwell Allotments summer BBQ, should you be one of Stirchley's allotmenteers.
+I'm hoping this will kickstart more public obscura action after too long a break.

 I'm starting a new series at Artefact, hopefully in August if I can get my act together, called [Stirchley Salon](http://peteashton.com/stirchleysalon/), an informal event where two artists will present their work to an audience of peers and interested folks.
 I've been to a few events like this and they're really useful, interesting and nice, three things I think all events should be.
 Watch this space.